alegian/thavma/README.md

 - The Artifacts team, their codebase taught me how to use Attribute Modifiers and how to render custom cuboids on HumanoidModels
 - The Modern Industrialization team.
 I learnt from their recipe system
+- Nic Barker for his amazing [UI video](https://youtu.be/by9lQvpvMIc), that helped me make a flexible GUI system

 ## License